Update: ‘Specifications’ section updated and ‘TopElectricSUV says’ section added.

 Detailed specifications have not been released yet.
 However, the official images released suggest that the 2024 Mercedes eSprinter will be rear-wheel-drive and may get three battery options.
 The current model gets two battery options in Europe (35 kWh and 47 kWh).
 Other high voltage components will be front-mounted, opening up maximum room at the rear for cargo and improved flexibility.

 Depending on the task, the top speed of the current Mercedes eSprinter is configurable to 50 mph, 61 mph, and 76 mph (80 kmph, 100 kmph, and 120 kmph).
 Expect this to be more or similar in the incoming model.

 Mercedes eSprinter 2.0 review (prototype)

-Cnet has published a review of an early next-gen Mercedes eSprinter prototype.
-The Cnet journalist rode shotgun with a Mercedes-Benz engineer and stated that the electric van had felt smooth.
+CNET has published a review of an early next-gen Mercedes eSprinter prototype.
+A journalist from the American publication rode shotgun with a Mercedes-Benz engineer and stated that the electric van had felt smooth.
 As the vehicle was empty, the ride quality was stiff, but that would even out once there’s cargo loaded up on the deck.
-According to the publication, the eSprinter 2.0 prototype, which didn’t carry any cargo at the time of the test, felt quick and built up speeds effortlessly.
+According to the article, the eSprinter 2.0 prototype, which didn’t carry any cargo at the time of the test, felt quick and built up speeds effortlessly.

 Not only would be the new eSprinter more capable underneath, but it will also be more connected and modern in terms of features.
 The electric van will come with Mercedes’ latest MBUX system with smartphone connectivity and possibly even OTA capability.
 Additionally, according to the publication, the new van’s charging port would be neatly hidden behind the front three-pointed star.

 The eSprinter was not sold in the USA and Canada previously, but that will change with the new generation model next year.
 Mercedes-Benz has committed close to USD 350 million for the next-generation van, indicating how important the product is for the future.